spatie/crypto/README.md

 // generating an RSA key pair
 [$privateKey, $publicKey] = (new KeyPair())->generate();

-// when passing paths, the generate keys will be written those paths (new KeyPair())->generate($pathToPrivateKey, $pathToPublicKey);
+// when passing paths, the generated keys will be written those paths (new KeyPair())->generate($pathToPrivateKey, $pathToPublicKey);

 $data = 'my secret data';